untangledfinance/untangled-docs/docs/user-documentation/unique-identity.md

 Depending on the options selected, you will be required to upload supporting documentation to verify your choices.

-A recent credit report, if you are Individual with income exceeding $200,000 in each of the two most recent calendar years or joint income with a spouse or spousal equivalent exceeding $300,000 for those years and a reasonable expectation of the same income level in the current year
+- **A recent credit report**, if you are Individual with income exceeding $200,000 in each of the two most recent calendar years or joint income with a spouse or spousal equivalent exceeding $300,000 for those years and a reasonable expectation of the same income level in the current year
-IRS Forms such as W-2s, 1040s, 1099s, K-1s or other tax documentation that report income (for the past two years), if you are an individual with a net worth or joint net worth with a spouse or spousal equivalent of at least $1 million, not including value of the primary residence
+- **IRS Forms such as W-2s, 1040s, 1099s, K-1s or other tax documentation that report income (for the past two years)**, if you are an individual with a net worth or joint net worth with a spouse or spousal equivalent of at least $1 million, not including value of the primary residence
-A document issued in the recent three months confirming your positions, if you are a director, executive officer, or general partner of the company selling the securities, or any director, executive, or general partner of a general partner of that company.
+- **A document issued in the recent three months confirming your positions**, if you are a director, executive officer, or general partner of the company selling the securities, or any director, executive, or general partner of a general partner of that company.
-The CRD number if you are an individual holding in good standing any of the general securities representative license (Series 7), the investment representative license (Series 65), or the private securities offerings representative license (Series 82).
+- **The CRD number** if you are an individual holding in good standing any of the general securities representative license (Series 7), the investment representative license (Series 65), or the private securities offerings representative license (Series 82).

 After you submit your documents, our KYC team will conduct a manual review.
 Should your documents fail to meet our requirements or if further information is needed, we will contact you via your verified email address.
 In these instances, we may ask for additional or corrected documentation to proceed with the verification process.